 Then, did Yogananda do a honorable thing and show enough foresight when he set up Self-Realization Fellowship in 1935?
 Did he form a matrix with foresight enough to avoid ensnaring others to become later disappointments?
 He backed out, much disinterested in the organisation, which remains.
 Once he wrote a letter of grave disappointments with the whole fellowship he had started:

-Some who say they are disappointed with their students, might have studied themselves better by sound introspection - it is a method advocated by Yogananda also.
-Now, being disappointed with others is a nudge about not being so unrealistic in the first place, not seeing others for what they truly are deep inside.
-What else did Yogananda have to learn? you may well wonder.
+Some who say they are disappointed with their students, could have benefitted from studying themselves better by sound introspection - a method advocated by Yogananda among others.
+Now, being disappointed with - say - 150.000 American kriya disciples, could it be a nudge that we should have been less unrealistic in the first place, not seeing others for what they truly are deep inside?
+What else did Yogananda have to learn? you may come to wonder.

 As for parents, if they seek to help their children develop into decent, fair persons so that they can help themselves in time, then the parents may not have to be so disappointed with them for not walking in parent's shoes - ties and all.
-The result could be that parents find it best not to wail a lot in public over how disappointed they feel, to say the least.
+The result could be that parents will not wail over how disappointed they feel, to say the least.

 Yogananda, a former disciple